 This true gem serves the typical Spritz Cocktail and other local wines at an extremely good price.
 Here you can enjoy your drinks and Venetian Cicchetti (snacks) outside the bar by the canal and complete you real Venetian "Aperitivo”.

 Sparkling wine and Italian Prosecco tasting, taste the Italian excellence with € 39, click here!

 Take a short trip to one of the quieter Venetian islands

-If you liked the idea of the hidden bar by Ponte Chiodo, then we think you’ll like to continue avoiding the masses and take a visit to one of the smaller islands that is San Michelle.
-This island is known as the Cimitero, cemetery of Venice, as you should know already space is scarce on the island of Venice so San Michelle is the place that holds this holy site for the city.
+If you liked the idea of the hidden bar by Ponte Chiodo, then we think you’ll like to continue avoiding the masses and take a visit to one of the smaller islands that is San Michele.
+This island is known as the Cimitero, cemetery of Venice, as you should know already space is scarce on the island of Venice so San Michele is the place that holds this holy site for the city.

 It may not sound nice visiting a cemetery but we must assure you that this is a hidden gem you must visit!

 The island is home to two churches and many ancient tombs and it is one of if no the most peaceful areas in all of the Venetian lagoon.
 So if you need a break from the hectic amount of tourists we recommend you visit this tree-surrounded location filled will spectacular statues.

 When its comes to talking about the famous city of Venice most people are unaware that there are things to do on the other Islands in the Venetian lagoon.
 The truth is that the history of these islands are as rich as that of the island of Venice, and without these islands there would be no Venice at all!

 Islands such as Murano, famous for its tradition of glass-making, Burano, the island of fishermen and filled with beautifully coloured houses and Torcello, the island where the Venetian Republic began, a small beautiful green land, home to the oldest Venetian churches.